 Below is a brief overview of some of the world’s major religions.
 For full reporting guides on Islam, Buddhism, Catholicism, Orthodox Christianity, Judaism, Hinduism and Protestant Christianity, visit to ReligionLink.com/reporting-on/

-The
+The global religious landscape

-Christianity
+1. Christianity (2.2 billion)